Hedzer/Gomme/README.md

 ### Gomme
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Gomme is a lightweight framework for creating JavaScript data structures with evented properties.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Gomme is a lightweight tool for creating JavaScript data structures with eventful properties.
 When a property changes, an event is fired.
 This allows you to respond to changes in data as they occur.

 ### Usage
 Include the JavaScript file in your HTML.